 Although the initial cost of owning a puppy is important to know, considering the long-term investment of this commitment is equally crucial to understanding.
 There are a couple of areas that will likely need attention as your puppy grows older.

-In rare cases, you might end up as one of those few lucky owners whose dog enjoys baths.
+In other rare cases, you might end up as one of those few lucky owners whose dog enjoys baths.
 If not, then you’ll quickly come to know the struggle of chasing a dripping wet dog around your home.
-Trimming your puppy’s hair keeps it from becoming matted, while baths keep their skin clean and healthy.
+After your bath, trimming your puppy’s hair is a must.
+Haircuts keep the fur from becoming matted, while baths keep their skin clean and healthy.
 The average cost of a full grooming treatment, including a hair trim and a bath, is between $30 and $90.

 Training your Puppy